 Before Jean Senebier researched in the field of photosynthesis, other scientists had engaged in the field including Jan van Helmont, who measured the mass of the soil used by a plant and the mass of the plant as it grew in the 17th century.
 He noticed that the soil mass changed very little and hypothesized that the mass of the growing plant must come from the water, the only substance he added to the potted plant.
 Helmont’s hypothesis was partially accurate.
 Much of the gained mass also comes from carbon dioxide as well as water, however, this was a signaling point to the idea that the bulk of a plant’s biomass comes from the inputs of photosynthesis, not the soil itself.
 Later, Joseph Priestley discovered that when he isolated a volume of air under an inverted jar, and burned a candle in it, the candle would burn out very quickly, much before it ran out of wax.
 Priestley further found out that a mouse could similarly “injure” air.
 He then showed that the air that had been “injured” by the candle and the mouse could be restored by a plant.

-At yovisto, you may be interested in a video lecture on Photosynthesis by Paul Andersen.
+At yovisto academic video search, you may be interested in a video lecture on Photosynthesis by Paul Andersen.

 References and Further Reading:

 - SciHi Blogpost on Jan Ingenhousz